picomy/pii/README.md

 # Introduction
-Provides the PII sensitive data inspection regex rule
+Provides the PII sensitive data inspection regex rule.
+You can load the library and inspect the header of data or data content.

 # Rule Lib
 - header.json, provides the key word regex rule library.